diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 Once the task is finished, click the green button `Start Analysis` and search the **Jellyfish and GenomeScope** applet.
 For the input files, select all the `fastq.gz` in the `edited_reads` folder.
 Next, click the gear icon to open the parameters panel and set a k-mer length of `31`.
 To specify an output folder for the applet, under `Workflow Actions`, select `Set Output Folder`, navigate to the `assembly_vgp_standard_1.6` and create a new folder named `genomescope`.
 Finally, click `Run as Analysis...` to launch the applet.

-At these stage, the final folder structure should look in general like this:
+At this stage, the final folder structure should look in general like this:
 ```
 fArcCen1
 ├── assembly_vgp_standard_1.6